Crawl (2019 film): Development

 On May 1, 2018, Paramount Pictures announced it had acquired the rights to the film, and described the antagonists as the "most savage and feared predators" in Florida.
 Aja, whose previous credits at the time included the horror films Piranha 3D (2010) and Horns (2013), came on board to direct the thriller produced by Flores and Sam Raimi.
 The project had previously been in development through Lakeshore Entertainment and Annapurna Pictures before moving to Paramount to benefit from the success of A Quiet Place (2018), another low-budget horror film from the studio.
-Aja listed the one-location styles of Alien (1979) and Cujo (1983), and the setting in Raimi's The Evil Dead (1981) as inspirations for the film.
+Aja listed the one-location styles of Alien (1979) and Cujo (1983) and the setting in Raimi's The Evil Dead (1981) as inspirations for the film.
 With Jaws (1975) serving as "the blueprint", Aja wanted the film to feel similar to riding a rollercoaster: suspenseful.
-Paramount agreed to keep the runtime short, and ultimately decided on a mere 87 minutes.
+Paramount agreed to keep the runtime short, and ultimately decided on 87 minutes.
 Aja went against the advice of multiple executives to introduce the alligators early on in the film, as he believed this would be unexpected to the general audience.
 One idea considered for the ending would have seen the main characters get eaten by an alligator.
 Aja also said there were several discussions on "whether the dog would live or not"; alternate scenarios involved an alligator biting the dog's tail off, the main characters feeding the dog to the alligators to escape their home, and the dog sacrificing itself to save its owners.
 The happy ending was picked to evoke a positive response from audiences.

 Casting

 Kaya Scodelario entered negotiations to star in May 2018.
 Paramount executive Wyck Godfrey gave her the chance to join the film in a leading role without having to audition.
 Accepting the part, she said she picked the film based on "the material and the character, and if it's going to empower me or teach me or test me."
 To physically prepare for the role, Scodelario was trained to swim by coaches from England and Serbia, including a former Olympian, who helped her for six to seven weeks at the London Aquatics Centre.
 Her training progressed from her having to swim in a kiddie pool with floaties to swimming at a "good speed and quite good stamina".
 Barry Pepper, having previously worked with Scodelario in 2015 on Maze Runner: The Scorch Trials, was added to the cast in June 2018.
-He also underwent months of training to improve his swimming, and said he enjoyed the idea of working on a film about a father-and-daughter relationship living in Florida.
+He also underwent months of training to improve his swimming, and said he enjoyed the idea of working on a film about a father-and-daughter relationship.